Occupational Safety and Health Division

 Planning, Statistics and Information Management (PSIM)

-The bureau provides statistical data about North Carolina employers.
-The bureau produces several annual statistical documents and manages inspection case file disclosures.
+The bureau provides statistical data about North Carolina employers and produces several annual statistical documents and and reports.
+PSIM manages inspection and investigative case file disclosures and file archiving.
+The bureau is also responsible for managing the OSH Inspection Targeting System.